Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Convergence Analysis of Algorithm 2

-\begin{Remark 1} Different from \cite{combettes2015stochastic} which requires the stepsize $\gamma^k$ in nonstationary fixed-point iteration processes to be bounded away from 0, Lemma \ref{le:perburbed_fixed_point} allows the stepsize to decay to zero.
-This difference is significant in that allowing the stepsize to decay to zero is key to ensure the privacy budget to be bounded, and hence, enable rigorous $\epsilon$-DP, as detailed later in Theorem \ref{th:DP_Algorithm2}. \end{Remark 1}
+\begin{Remark 1} Different from \cite{combettes2015stochastic} which requires the stepsize in nonstationary fixed-point iteration processes to be bounded away from 0, Lemma \ref{le:perburbed_fixed_point} allows the stepsize to decay to zero.
+This difference is significant in that allowing the stepsize to decay to zero is key to ensuring the privacy budget to be bounded, as detailed later in Theorem \ref{th:DP_Algorithm2}. \end{Remark 1}

 In the remainder of the convergence analysis, we show that Algorithm 2 is indeed a stochastically-perturbed version of a nonstationary fixed-point iteration process.
-Hence, we can leverage Lemma \ref{le:perburbed_fixed_point} to establish the almost sure convergence of Algorithm 2 under persistent DP-noises.
-The main challenges lie in 1) finding a sequence of deterministic nonexpansive operators $R_k(\cdot)$ that have convergent properties as required in the third and fourth conditions in Lemma \ref{le:perburbed_fixed_point}, and 2) proving that Algorithm 2 is a stochastically-perturbed version of $R_k(\cdot)$ with the amplitude of perturbation $e^k$ satisfying the almost sure summability condition in condition 2) of Lemma \ref{le:perburbed_fixed_point}.
+Hence, we can leverage Lemma \ref{le:perburbed_fixed_point} to establish the {\it a.s.} convergence of Algorithm 2 under persistent DP-noises.
+The main challenges lie in 1) finding a sequence of deterministic nonexpansive operators $R_k(\cdot)$ that have convergent properties as required in the third and fourth conditions in Lemma \ref{le:perburbed_fixed_point}, and 2) proving that Algorithm 2 is a stochastically-perturbed version of $R_k(\cdot)$ with the amplitude of perturbation $e^k$ satisfying the {\it a.s.} summability condition in condition 2) of Lemma \ref{le:perburbed_fixed_point}.
 We address the two challenges in Sec. \ref{se:non-perburbed} and Sec. \ref{se:perturbation_summable}, respectively.